- Sales prospecting

 For example, Zendesk Sell offers the following:

-5. Align sales team communication with other departments
+Step 5.
+Align communication across departments

-Sales + marketing
+Sales and marketing

-Use your sales CRM to make it easier for marketing to share qualified prospects with your team.
+Your CRM facilitates sharing qualified prospects between the marketing and sales teams.
 With Zendesk Sell, this connection works by integrating with HubSpot.
-When a prospect interacts with your content—for example, they download an ebook—the marketing qualified leads (MQLs) are automatically sent to Sell.
-Plus, all contact details, such as conversations, that either marketing or sales had with prospects are synced and stored in Sell, so your team has real-time information.
+When a prospect interacts with your content—in one CRM strategy example, they download an ebook—the marketing qualified leads (MQLs) are automatically sent to Sell.
+Sell syncs and stores all contacts, conversations, and details across departments so your marketing and sales teams are always on the same page.

-Sales + customer support
+Sales and customer support

-6. Develop a thorough sales CRM onboarding process
+Step 6.
+Develop a thorough sales CRM onboarding process

-The final step in creating your sales CRM strategy is to develop an onboarding process.
+The final step in creating your sales CRM plan is to develop an onboarding process.
 Set up training so new team members know how to take advantage of your sales CRM shortly after starting.